-Civilizations pick randomly from a pool of possible recipes, which means not all civs get high boots, for instance.
+Civilizations pick randomly from a pool of possible recipes, which means, for example, not all civs get high boots.
 This script can help fix that.
-Only weapons, armor, and tools are currently supported; things such as instruments are not.
+Only weapons, armor, and tools are currently supported; dynamically generated item types like instruments are not.